 A2L Refrigerant Training night Program (oNLINE or in-person)

-The A2L Refrigerant Training Program is a comprehensive one-day course designed to equip HVAC professionals with the knowledge and skills required to safely work with A2L refrigerants, including approved mildly flammable refrigerants.
-This course is tailored specifically for 313A and 313D apprentices and licensed journeypersons who are seeking to stay current with evolving industry standards and safety requirements.
+This one-day A2L Refrigerant Training course helps HVAC professionals learn how to safely work with newer, mildly flammable refrigerants.
+It’s designed for 313A & 313D apprentices and licensed journeypersons who want to stay current with industry standards and safety requirements.

 Installation and service best practices